 Clots in the pelvis and legs.
-Very large fibroids that press on the sides of the pelvis can block the large veins that drain the blood from the legs.
+Huge fibroids that press on the sides of the pelvis can block the large veins that drain the blood from the legs.

-This results in a slow movement of blood in the veins, also called “stasis”, which produces clots.
-The clots cause swelling in the legs, and they can also cause the clots to fall off and enter the lungs.
+This results in a slow blood movement in the veins, also called “stasis,” which produces clots.
+The clots cause swelling in the legs, and they can also cause the chunks to fall off and enter the lungs.

 This is called a pulmonary embolism (clot) and can be life-threatening.

-Obstruction of the ureters : very large fibroids that press on the side of the pelvis can also cause partial blockage of urine from the ureters.
+Obstruction of the ureters: huge fibroids that press on the side of the pelvis can also cause partial blockage of urine from the ureters.
 The ureters are the tubes that allow urine to flow from the kidney to the bladder in the pelvis.

-This can cause hydronephrosis (hydro = water, nephrosis = kidney) or swelling of the kidney due to the accumulation of urine in the kidney.
+This can cause hydronephrosis (hydro = water, nephrosis = kidney) or swell due to the accumulation of urine in the kidney.
 Usually, this is mild and does not compromise kidney function.

 In more severe cases, back pain and loss of function in the kidney may occur over time.

-Prolapse of cervical fibroids : the passage of fibroids from the cervix or cavity can cause hemorrhage, pain and infection.
+Prolapse of cervical fibroids: the passage of fibroids from the cervix or cavity can cause bleeding, pain and infection.
 In general, these are rare and are treated with vaginal excision.

-Ultrasound is a simple, economical and very effective method to diagnose the size, number and location of fibroids, and the patient tolerates it very well.
+Ultrasound is a simple, economical, and very effective method to diagnose fibroids’ size, number, and location, and the patient tolerates it very well.

 Usually, MRI is not needed, but it can provide more information about the specific location of the growths and rule out adenomyosis.

-CT scans are not useful and should not be done.
-Pelvic exams may be useful, but they have a very limited ability to identify size, number and location.
+CT scans are not helpful and should not be done.
+Pelvic exams may be beneficial, but they can only identify size, number, and location.

-Pelvic exams can also confuse pelvic masses with fibroids, and have significant limitations in patients with previous surgery, other gynecological conditions such as endometriosis, and in heavier patients.
+Pelvic exams can also confuse pelvic masses with fibroids and have significant limitations in patients with previous surgery, other gynecological conditions such as endometriosis, and heavier patients.